 - The implementation schedule and the interruption of service

-4. Implementing the Request for Change in a structured way
+4. Implement the RFC in a structured way

 - Build the change